The Cost of Perfection for Matchings in Graphs: Extreme Cases

 Second, we prove that if there is an edge $e \in E$ that is not in any perfect matching, then $\eta(G) = 0$.
 Let the weight of $e$ be $1$ and the weight of all other edges be $0$.
 In this case, all perfect matchings have weight $0$ and the maximum weight matching has weight $1$.
 Consequently, $\eta(G) = 0$. \end{proof}

 The previous theorem implies, for example, that $\eta(G) = 0$ for every cubic graph $G$ which contains a bridge and admits a perfect matching, since an edge that is adjacent to the bridge is not in any perfect matching.
-Cubic graphs with $1$ or $2$ bridges always admit a perfect matching~\cite{bm}.
+Cubic graphs with all bridges on a single path admit a perfect matching~\cite{errera22}.